TikTok 'Ban' Bill Signed into Law: What It Means for Buffer and How Creators & Marketers Can Prepare

 If you work in social media, it’s nothing new to adapt and change your strategy based on the ever-changing algorithms and the rise and fall of social networks.
 (Who else was on Vine? 🙋🏻♀️) But, of course, we wish you didn’t have to.

-The latest wave for social media marketers and creators is that TikTok may be banned in the U.S., if the app's Chinese parent company, ByteDance fails to divest by 2025.
+The latest wave for social media marketers and creators is that TikTok has been banned in the U.S., as the app's Chinese parent company, ByteDance, failed to divest by 2025.

-On April 24th, 2024, President Joe Biden signed the bill that would ban TikTok if ByteDance fails to sell within nine months (though the president could extend this deadline by another 90 days).
+On April 24th, 2024, President Joe Biden signed the bill that would ban TikTok if ByteDance failed to sell within nine months (though the president could extend this deadline by another 90 days).

 In turn, TikTok promised in a statement (and a TikTok) that they plan to challenge the law in the courts.
 Under other circumstances, this could delay a potential ban for many more months — though with the U.S. government dubbing this a national security issue, it might speed up legal actions considerably.